agaase/whenOnScreen/README.md

 ####Parameters.
 1. callback - The callback function to call when the visibility check is passed.
 2. parent - pass if the element has a parent where inner scroll is enabled.
 Not passing this may result in passing the visibility check although the element is hidden behind the parent container.
+Check this [demo](http://agaase.github.io/webpages/whenonscreen/demos/demo3.html).
 3. debug - true if debug log is to be printed. (default - false)

 ```